 From the start of his WRC career, Paddon's navigator was his experienced compatriot John Kennard (born in 1959), who has architecture background and runs his own wine business.
 After five WRC events in 2017, Kennard decided to retire from international rallying and Sebastian Marshall took over co-driver's seat in Paddon's car.
 Kennard is still serves as Paddon's navigator in national events in which Paddon occasionally participates.

 In 2018, Paddon stayed with Hyundai but on a part-time schedule.
-He would share the third car with Dani Sordo.
-The first two drivers are Thierry Neuville and Andreas Mikkelsen.
+He shared the third car with Dani Sordo.
+The first two drivers were Thierry Neuville and Andreas Mikkelsen.
+In seven events, Paddon was on a podium two times, third at Rally Turkey and second at Rally Australia.
+In 2018, he also won New Zealand's championship title with five wins in five events, driving a Hyundai i20 AP4.